Marrocco-Simone/Nginx-Load-Balancing/README.md

 ## launch-servers.sh
-It launches different copies of the express server in different ports, so that you can test them via the nginx upstream It does not manage to launch the servers if node is used, but it works with nodemon
+It launches different copies of the express server in different ports, so that you can test them via the nginx upstream

 ## express server
 The public folder does not load if you dont start the server from the express folder, so to launch use first ```cd express```